Finschia/finschia/docs/DOCS_README.md

 # Updating the docs

-If you want to open a PR on LBM to update the documentation, please follow the guidelines in the [`CONTRIBUTING.md`](https://github.com/line/lbm/tree/main/CONTRIBUTING.md)
+If you want to open a PR on Finschia to update the documentation, please follow the guidelines in the [`CONTRIBUTING.md`](https://github.com/line/finschia/tree/main/CONTRIBUTING.md)

 ## Docs Build Workflow

-The documentation for LBM is hosted at:
+The documentation for Finschia is hosted at:

 - https://docs-blockchain.line.biz

-built from the files in this (`/docs`) directory for [main](https://github.com/line/lbm/tree/main/docs)
+built from the files in this (`/docs`) directory for [main](https://github.com/line/finschia/tree/main/docs)

 ## README